 The bridgework should fit snugly against the gumline and feel nearly as comfortable as your natural teeth.
 Loose dental bridges leave spaces, that can clog up with food particles or tartar.
 Bacteria accumulation can lead to bad breath, gum disease, and various health issues.
 To make the fit correct, your dentist can adjust the bridge or completely remake it with a new mold.

-Do you have any questions for Dr. Ella Dekhtyar a Brooklyn dentist regarding dental bridge cost?
-Would you like to schedule an appointment with the top Brooklyn cosmetic dentist, Dr. Dekhtyar of Broadway Family and Cosmetic Dentistry?
+Do you have any questions for Dr. Ella Dekhtyar regarding dental bridge cost?
+Would you like to schedule an appointment with the top cosmetic dentist, Dr. Dekhtyar of Broadway Family and Cosmetic Dentistry?
 Please contact our office for a consultation.

 Brooklyn, NY 11221